Alex Ayzin: 1 Man, 2 Symphonies & A Mission of Peace & Freedom

 Becoming a Soviet Naval Officer

-Being extremely proud the family Soviet Naval service in the defeat of Nazi Germany, Alex Ayzin followed in their footsteps by attending top Russian maritime academies in anticipation of a career as a naval officer.
+Being extremely proud the family Soviet Naval service in the defeat of Nazi Germany, Alex Ayzin followed in their footsteps by attending top Soviet maritime academies in anticipation of a career as a naval officer specializing in marine engineering.
 He grew up when the Soviet Union was one of two world superpowers, possessing large military forces spread around the world as the decades long Cold War often became extremely hot.
 While Alex lived with his mother in Odessa, his father, because of a perceived lack of political reliability, was stationed at the Arctic port of Severomorsk, the Murmansk area base of the Soviet Northern Fleet, established in 1937, where hundreds of Soviet submarines operated from during the Cold War.